 While we tend to dismiss the naysayers when it comes to fear mongering, there is often some truth to people’s concerns, so talk to other travelers who have actually completed the same journeys.
 Some routes are not generally traveled at night (or at all) by locals.
 Assume they know at least as much as you do about their country and that they travel with a lot fewer pretty shiny things than you do.

-Time and Money
+Time & Money

 You’ll save time, in that you’ll be hurtling through space when you would ordinarily wake up more or less where you went to sleep, and you’ll save money in that you’ll combine transportation with accommodation.
 But look at the big picture.
 Will you have to wait for a nighttime departure?
 How much would a local flight cost?

 Also, independent of the name of the service you’re taking, the number of seats on the bus is important.
 Just how diagonal can you get if there are 45 other souls on the bus?
 Not very.
-You can also often choose your seat location.
+Also, you can often choose your seat location.
 Towards the front and on the upper level (if there are two) tend to be more comfortable.

 So you’ve balanced safety/time/money/comfort, and overnight bus it is.
 Here’s the approach, the execution, and the getaway.
 Also known as:

-Practicalities, or keeping your sanity and your stuff.
+Practicalities, or keeping your sanity, and your stuff.

-In the bus terminal
+In the Bus Terminal